Thank you. Your zip code has been saved!

 CentraCom offers a 24-hour customer service call center available everyday of the year.
 We constantly monitor our network, but if we don’t know you are experiencing problems we will not be able to respond to correct it.

 We are working to make the best network available.
 And, even if you never need it, all of our services come with around-the-clock technical support.
 We want all customers to experience the wonderful world of communication, whether it be television entertainment, high-speed Internet service or reliable telephone communications.
 We understand how important these services are to you and your family.

-If you have general billing questions, please call the business office during regular business hours (Monday – Friday, 8:00 AM to 5:00 PM).
+If you have general billing questions, please call the business office during regular business hours (Monday – Friday, 8:00 AM to 5:00 PM, closed on holidays).
 But if you experience an outage with your telephone, cable TV or Internet service, we encourage you to call at any time.
 If you have a question regarding the quality of your service after regular business hours, please feel free to call toll-free 1-800-427-8449.
 We have technicians on call that will respond to your needs.

 Automatic Payment Form: Enjoy the convenience of automatic payments with your credit card or a direct withdrawal from your bank account (ACH).
 Your bill will always be paid on time.
 The balance on your telephone/Internet/cable TV statement will be paid automatically between the 15th and 20th of each month.
 Click here to download the form, then fill it out and send in to our offices.Download ACH Form

 Email set up instructions for cut.net accounts: follow these steps for setting up your mail client.

 Visit www.centraspeed.com to test your Internet speed on the CentraCom network.